Hamzeh Mirza Heshmat od-Dowleh: Background and early career

-A member of the ruling Qajar dynasty of Iran, Hamzeh Mirza was the twenty-first son of Abbas Mirza, who served as crown prince until his death from illness in 1832.
+A member of the ruling Qajar dynasty of Iran, Hamzeh Mirza was the 21st son of Abbas Mirza, who served as crown prince until his death from an illness in 1832.
 Hamzeh Mirza participated in the Herat war of 1837–1838, which had erupted due to the disobedience of the Iranian vassal Kamran Mirza Durrani, who ruled Herat.
 Due to his contributions, Hamzeh Mirza was later rewarded with the governorship of the western city of Qazvin in 1839 by his suzerain Mohammad Shah Qajar, who was also his brother.
 However, he was dismissed shortly after for his misbehavior.
 Later that year, Mohammad Shah appointed him governor of another city in the west, Zanjan.
 In 1847, Hamzeh Mirza became the governor of the eastern Khorasan province, tasked with suppressing the Revolt of Hasan Khan Salar, a power struggle by the Davalu clan of the Qajars.
 The provincial capital of Khorasan was Mashhad, which was commonly governed by a Qajar prince.
 In August 1847, Hamzeh Mirza defeated Hasan Khan Salar near Bastam, leading to the latters withdrawal to the Turkmens in Akhal.

 The misconduct of Hamzeh Mirza's army in Mashhad and its surroundings in the fall of 1848 led to unrest, which significantly increased Hasan Khan Salar's opportunities.
 While Hamzeh Mirza had briefly left Mashhad, Hasan Khan Salar's brother Mirza Mohammad Khan Beglerbegi made alliances with the local authorities.
 The latter openly rebelled on 25 August 1848, when he had the motavalli-bashi (custodian) Hajji Mirza Abdollah Khoi and darugha (prefect) Ebrahim Soltan killed.
 Pointing out the misconduct carried out by Hamzeh Mirza's army, some of the clergy in Mashhad declared jihad against him.
 After Hasan Khan Salar was informed of the situation in Mashhad, he marched towards the city with 2,000 Turkmen soldiers.

 Hamzeh Mirza's position was made worse when word of Mohammad Shah's death (who was succeeded by his son Naser al-Din Shah) on 4 September 1848 spread throughout Khorasan.
 He was soon trapped in the Mashhad fortress and ran out of supplies.
 Yar Muhammad Khan Alakozai, the vizier of Herat, traveled to Mashhad where he helped Hamzeh Mirza, while feigning support for Hasan Khan Salar.
 After destroying all heavy weaponry and burning the defensive structures, Hamzeh Mirza accepted Yar Muhammad Khan's suggestion to stay in Ghuriyan during the winter due to the situation in Mashhad.
 This period marked the lowest point of Qajar rule over Khorasan.
 Hamzeh Mirza stayed there from the middle of December 1848 to late March 1849.
 Meanwhile, Hasan Khan Salar enlarged his domain in Khorasan, but was ultimately defeated and executed in the spring of 1850 by Morad Mirza, a full-brother of Hamzeh Mirza.